yanmingsohu/kahlua2/README.md

 2. If goal 1 is completed, I will make a PZ compatibility layer, because the game has deeply embedded this engine, and I want to ensure that it can be ported to the game with minimal changes.

-If you think my work is good, you can support me here: https://www.patreon.com/messycode411

 # Performance

-This is the speed of running the game with the original version of the virtual machine:
+This is the speed of running the game with the original version of the virtual machine, You can see that the average frame rate is 1 frame/second, and it is very unstable.

 ![screen1](https://github.com/yanmingsohu/kahlua2/blob/master/screen1.png)

+Now let's working ...

 # Progress